Watching a beloved animal suffer from seizures is a terrible, frightening experience.

 Di Tan Tang addresses the underlying causes of seizures in horses.

-The underlying cause of any disease is always an imbalance somewhere in the body.
+And, the underlying cause of any disease is always an imbalance somewhere in the body.

 Di Tang Tang alleviates your horse’s imbalances while treating the symptoms of equine seizures.